If we don’t cover your frequently asked question (FAQ), don’t hesitate to contact us

 The osteopath may lift their arms or legs and you may be asked to bend forward, or be asked to perform an activity.
 Osteopathy takes a whole body approach to assessment and clinical management, so your osteopath may look at the area that is troubling your child, as well as other related parts of the body.

 For example if your child has a sore knee, your osteopath may also look at their ankle, pelvis and back.

 Your osteopath will explain their diagnosis and the proposed treatment plan with you, and gain informed consent to continue with hands-on treatment.
 Osteopaths provide a broad range of treatments, including manual therapy, prescription of clinical exercises for you to do at home or work, lifestyle interventions and recommend equipment to help you manage your child’s condition and function.

 It is important that you and/or your child feels comfortable, so we recommend wearing a loose shirt or t-shirt, and loose pants or shorts, or bring loose clothes with you to change into at the appointment.
 Your osteopath will need to observe the area of concern, so we may be ask to remove some clothing for the examination and treatment.

 For babies and young children, please bring a nappy bag and a spare change of clothes.

-We offer a reduced fee for Health Care Card holders only, which is $10 off the initial consultation fee and $5 off the return consultation fee.
-As the time to complete a thorough history, examination and treatment is the same for all patients, irrespective of their age.
+We do not offer a discount for baby or child consultations.
+The time to complete a thorough history, examination and treatment is the same for all patients, irrespective of their age.